oscar-system/Oscar.jl/experimental/QuadFormAndIsom/docs/src/primembed.md

 We introduce here the necessary definitions and results which lie behind the methods presented.
 Most of the content is taken from [Nik79](@cite).

-# Primitive embeddings between even lattices
+# Primitive embeddings in even lattices

 ## Nikulin's theory